hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 ## Learning objectives

-- Learn how to search for characters or patterns in a text file using the `grep` command
+- Search for characters or patterns in a text file using the `grep` command
-- Learn how to write to file and append to file using output redirection
+- Write to and append a file using output redirection
-- Explore how to use the pipe (`|`) character to chain together commands
+- Use the pipe (`|`) character to chain together commands

 ## Searching files with `grep` command